4) The sharing of resources

 - Separation from the heart

-- Lack of trust in the future, that
+- Lack of trust in the future, that needs will be met.

-of trust in life.
+Lack of trust in life.

-- Wealth as the basis for identity and
+- Wealth as the basis for identity and a substitute for

 self-esteem.